jacksonhmg/ISADAssignment/documents/JacksonMowattGok_20568818_Report.md

 ## Modularity
 #### Description on how to run my code
+First, enter the 'code' folder.

-When you first open the code, you'll be prompted with the first menu:
+When you first run the main code, 'Scenario.java', you'll be prompted with the first menu:
 ![image](https://images2.imgbox.com/16/ca/JI19dGz1_o.png)

 You are then prompted to enter your choice (as seen by the cursor underneath the options).
 To choose an option, enter the digit in front of the explanation.
 For example, if I wanted to convert a string to upper or lower case, I would enter 1.
 In the first four options, you'll be asked to enter a string or for the last two options, you'll be asked to enter a double.
 Enter normally using the terminal line.
 In some of the options where you can further choose between two options (i.e. convert a string to upper or lower case, convert centimeters to inches and vice versa), you will be prompted with another menu to ask what you want to be done with the value you have entered:
 ![image](https://images2.imgbox.com/4c/ad/po9bhyJ5_o.png)

 In these scenarios, read the prompt carefully and make your choice accordingly.
 The "true" and "false" options can be entered in upper/lower or mixed case.
 Finally, on the last two options on the first menu, you will be prompted with another menu asking if you want to enter your own values or use the given csv file:
 ![image](https://images2.imgbox.com/d5/b0/zfTDWBGS_o.png).